From Bioethics Briefings

 Setting Effective and Ethical Policies

-An important barrier to improving conflict of interest policies is surely the mixed message to the biomedical research community on the propriety of financial interests.
+An important barrier to improving conflict of interest policies in the biomedical research context is surely the mixed message to the biomedical research community on the propriety of financial interests.
 On the one hand, an outcry often accompanies revelations of financial interest because of a strong suspicion that money can cause bias.
-On the other hand, technology transfer and receipt of industry research funds are encouraged and expected, and carry significant benefits.
-As long as this mixed message persists, cultural change may be extremely difficult.
-There is no simple solution to this problem.
-Institutions, policymakers, and professional organizations will need to acknowledge the benefits and risks of the financial relationships and the care required to navigate them.
-A sympathetic response to the bind some institutions and individuals feel themselves to be in—and tools for avoiding or managing financial conflicts of interests—will surely prove more useful than condemnation or cavalier disregard.
+On the other hand, technology transfer and receipt of industry research funds are encouraged and expected, carrying significant benefits for researchers and their institutions.
+There is no simple solution to this conundrum.
+Institutions, policymakers, and professional organizations need to acknowledge the benefits and risks of the financial relationships and the care required to navigate them.
+A sympathetic response to the bind some institutions and individuals feel themselves to be in—and tools for avoiding or managing financial conflicts of interests—have proved more useful than condemnation or cavalier disregard.

 45% of our work is supported by individual donors like you.
 Support our work.